Biohacker777/Biohacker777/README.md

 - 👋 Hi, I’m @Biohacker777
-- 👀 I’m interested in bioinformatics
+- 👀 I’m interested in bioinformatics, data science, frontend.
 - 🌱 I’m currently learning Python and R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...